 (b) Explain what will happen to a plant cell if it is kept in a solution having higher water potential.

-b) When plant cell is kept in a solution with higher water potential plant cell absorbs water by endosmosis and the cell becomes turgid or swollen (as observed in figure C).
-The swollen protoplast develops a wall pressure that becomes equivalent to the water potential of the system thereby resulting in the endosmosis to stop.
+b) When a plant cell is kept in a solution with higher water potential, the plant cell absorbs water by endosmosis, and the cell becomes turgid or swollen (as observed in figure C).
+The swollen protoplast develops a wall pressure that becomes equivalent to the water potential of the system, thereby resulting in endosmosis stopping.

-9. How is the mycorrhizal association helpful in absorption of water and minerals in plants?
+9. How is the mycorrhizal association helpful in the absorption of water and minerals in plants?

-Hyphae of mycorrhiza have very large surface area which helps in absorbing water and minerals.
-Thus the association of plants with Mycorrhiza helps in absorption of water and minerals in plants.
+Hyphae of mycorrhiza have a very large surface area, which helps in absorbing water and minerals.
+Thus, the association of plants with Mycorrhiza helps in the absorption of water and minerals in plants.

 10. What role does root pressure play in water movement in plants?

-In herbaceous plants, Root pressure helps upward movement of plants.
+In herbaceous plants, Root pressure helps the upward movement of plants.